 POETRY WORKSHOP WITH ALAN JEFFERIES.
 September 2016.
-Afternoon workshop in the Clockmaker's Loft.
+Workshop in the Clockmaker's Loft at NZPS.

 WRITING WORKSHOP WITH HARRY RICKETTS.
 August 2016.
 All day workshop - with adults - in the Clockmaker's Loft at NZPS.
 Supported by Masterton Arts Fund.

-15th ANNIVERSARY CELEBRATION - 19 JUNE 2016 - To celebrate our 15th anniversary this year, NZPS welcomed many relatives of the original Burton family who first lived in Normandell.
-One relative brought a beautiful carriage clock made by Christopher Burton, Sr. Another relative brought a painting of Clelia Burton.
+15th ANNIVERSARY CELEBRATION - 19 JUNE 2016 - To celebrate the 15th anniversary of NZPS, we welcomed many relatives of the Burton family, original residents of Normandell.
+One relative brought a beautiful carriage clock made by Christopher Burton, Sr. Another relative brought a painting by Clelia Burton.
 Another told a story of the clock in Blenheim, and yet another of walking across the paddock to 'Grandma's House'.
 Artists in residence: NZPS Founder, Kay Flavell, Ong Si Hui, Singapore; Adam Von Penfold, Christchurch; and Annabel Wilson, Wanaka/Wellington.

-POEMS ON THE VINE - 5 June 2016 - listen to wonderful poems over a glass of fine wine.
-Two of the three featured poets have been NZPS residents: Lynley Edmeades (2009) and Ya-wen Ho (2016).
-They are joined by Ross Ireland.
-A Yarns in Barns event.
-Sunday 5 June 2016 3pm at Gladstone Vineyard.
-Tickets from Hedleys Books 378 2875 - adults $12, students $5, includes one glass of Gladstone wine, juice or hot drink.
+POEMS ON THE VINE - 5 June 2016 - Two of the three featured poets have been NZPS residents: Lynley Edmeades (2009) and Ya-wen Ho (2016).
+They were joined by Ross Ireland.
+A Yarns in Barns event at Gladstone Vineyard.

 TALES FROM THE BUSH - 29 May 2016 - stories of the northern Wairarapa as told by Kay Flavell, Gareth Winter and others - an open mic!
-A Yarns in Barns event.
-Sunday 29 May 2016 3pm at our house.
-Tickets $5 from Hedleys Books 378 2875.
+A Yarns in Barns event at NZPS.

-PUKAHA ANNUAL ART EXHIBITION - until April - June 2016 - Three artists-in-residence - Tina Butterfield, Cat Blanchet, and Stefanie Smith - have contributed work in this annual exhibition to support Pukaha Mount Bruce National Wildlife Centre.
-SH2, Mt Bruce.
-Closes June 25.
-Open daily.
+PUKAHA ANNUAL ART EXHIBITION - April - June 2016 - Three artists-in-residence - Tina Butterfield, Cat Blanchet, and Stefanie Smith - contributed to this annual exhibition to support Pūkaha Mount Bruce National Wildlife Centre.

 HUMILITAS - PAINTINGS BY TINA BUTTERFIELD - 15 May - 15 June 2016.
-Meet the Artist on May 18 at 6pm, at Toi Wairarapa Heart of Arts, 47 High Street N, Carterton.
-Open daily from 10am.
+Exhibition of new work at Heart of Arts, 47 High Street N, Carterton.

-3RD ANNUAL SHOW AT PUKAHA MOUNT BRUCE, March 25 - June 25.
-Several NZPS artists will be contributing art as a way to support the National Wildlife Centre that is our neighbour.
+3RD ANNUAL SHOW AT PŪKAHA MOUNT BRUCE March 25 - June 25 2016 - Several NZPS artists will be contributing art as a way to support the National Wildlife Centre that is our neighbour.

-2016 FRINGE FESTIVAL AWARDS CEREMONY, Sunday March 6- NZPS presented an award to artist Rose Kirkup.
+2016 FRINGE FESTIVAL AWARDS - 6 March 2016 - NZPS presented an award of a residency to artist Rose Kirkup.

-FRIENDS OF ARATOI ART AWARDS, Sunday Feb 28 - NZPS presented an award to Wairarapa artist Andree deLatour.
+FRIENDS OF ARATOI ART AWARDS - 28 Feb 2016 - NZPS presented an award to Wairarapa artist Andree deLatour.

-12 NIGHTS OF CHRISTMAS December 17, from 6:30pm, Masterton Town Square - Writers Brandy Scott and Melanie Carter will read their work, and Michele Bachmann and Phil Kuffer, musicians from the Swiss band Anshelle, will perform at this free event.
+12 NIGHTS OF CHRISTMAS - 17 December 2015 - Masterton Town Square - Writers Brandy Scott and Melanie Carter read their work, and Michele Bachmann and Phil Kuffer, musicians from the Swiss band Anshelle, performed at this free event.

-WAI ART, Artist-in-residence Kirsty Lillico met with members of the Wai Art Club in their last meeting of the year.
+WAI ART - 7 December 2015 - Artist-in-residence Kirsty Lillico met with members of the Wai Art Club in their last meeting of the year.
 Kirsty's residency was supported through a grant from the Masterton District Creative Communities Scheme.
-7 December 2015.
-11:30-1:30.

-WAIRARAPA BOOK FAIR, books by NZPS writers-in-residence were featured at this fair, and NZPS sold publications about the area - "Rainbows over Mauriceville" and the "Mount Bruce Community Hall".
-NZPS booth coordinated by IIML graduate, Brandy Scott.
-6 December 2015.
-12-3 pm.
-Carterton Events Cenre
+WAIRARAPA BOOK FAIR - 6 December 2015 - Books by NZPS writers-in-residence were featured at this fair, and NZPS sold publications about the area - "Rainbows over Mauriceville" and the "Mount Bruce Community Hall".
+Carterton Events Centre.

-CHINESE INK PAINTING WORKSHOP FOR CHILDREN AND ADULTS, Artist-in-residence Zheng Danyi led an inspiring workshop on calligraphy and painting with ink.
+CHINESE INK PAINTING WORKSHOP - 19 November 2015 - Artist-in-residence Zheng Danyi led a workshop on calligraphy and painting with ink.
 Attended by children and adults.
 Coordinated with the Art Club, a project of the Village Art Shop in Greytown.
-19 November 2015, 4-5pm.